Coastal coal-carrying trade of New South Wales: Southern Coalfields — Illawarra Region

 Most of the southern coalfield mines were members of the Southern Coal Owners' Agency, which had as one of its aims "prevention of ruinous competition".
 It was a cartel-like organisation, controlling production volume, prices, and transport costs, but only for the southern coalfields.
 It lasted from 1893 to 1950, being renewed every few years by agreement.
-Although the collieries that were members owned "sixty-miler" ships, those ships were chartered by the Agency.
+Although the collieries that were members owned sixty-miler ships, those ships were chartered by the Agency.
 The Agency managed the operations of the ships and paid the owner a monthly fee based on each ship's capacity.
 Although the operation of the ships may not have been profitable, the collieries seem to have seen controlling the shipping of their coal as important to ensure reliable delivery, and as a necessary cost.
 Collieries received an initial low payment upon delivery of their coal to a customer but also later received a share of the actual profits from all sales, in proportion to their market share.

+After the construction of the Illawarra railway line, some mines using shafts appeared at the northern end of the field.
+Shafts were used so that the mine could be sited close to the railway line, for ease of loading.
+Examples were the South Clifton Colliery and the later (1910) arrangement of the Coalcliff Colliery.

+Over time, it would emerge that coal from the southern field is superior for making metallurgical coke, when compared to the coal from the northern field.
+Southern coal came to dominate coke production—some southern mines were taken over by the steel producer, Australia Iron and Steel, and other mines had their own cokeworks—whereas northern coal came to dominate the market for town gas production.
+Both northern and southern coals were used as bunker coal for steamships.